VainF/Torch-Pruning/README.md

 ### Updates:
+**3/24/2022** A new version is available in branch [v1.0](https://github.com/VainF/Torch-Pruning/tree/v1.0).

-**3/24/2022.
-We are drafting a paper to provide more technical details about this repo, which will be released as soon as possible, together with a new version and some practical examples for yolo and other popular networks.**
+**3/24/2022** We are drafting a paper to provide more technical details about this repo, which will be released as soon as possible, together with a new version and some practical examples for yolo and other popular networks.

 ## How it works